2017–18 Oklahoma State Cowgirls basketball team

 The 2017–18 Oklahoma State Cowgirls basketball team represented Oklahoma State University in the 2017–18 NCAA Division I women's basketball season.
-The Cowgirls, led by seventh year head coach Jim Littell, played their home games at Gallagher-Iba Arena and were members of the Big 12 Conference.
+The Cowgirls, led by seventh-year head coach Jim Littell, played their home games at Gallagher-Iba Arena and were members of the Big 12 Conference.
 They finished the season 21–11, 11–7 in Big 12 play to finish in a tie for third place.
 They lost in the quarterfinals of the Big 12 women's tournament to West Virginia.
-They received an at-large bid of the NCAA women's basketball tournament, where they defeated Syracuse in the first round before losing to Mississippi State in the second round.
+They received an at-large bid to the NCAA women's basketball tournament, where they defeated Syracuse in the first round before losing to Mississippi State in the second round.

 Previous season

 For the 2016-17 season, Oklahoma State finished 17-15, 6-12 in the Big 12 and finished 7th in the conference standings.
 The Cowgirls were eliminated in the quarterfinals of the Big 12 women's tournament, losing to #12 Texas.
 They did not make the NCAA women's tournament, instead, they were selected to be in the 2017 WNIT as an at-large bid.
 They played at home against Abilene Christian.
 They lost in the first round 56-66 in an upset against Abilene Christian.